KustoszApp/docs/source/development/installer.md

 Now you can use following commands:

-* `vagrant up centos8` - create new centos8 machine, start it and run installer against it
+* `vagrant up centos8` - create new CentOS machine, start it and run installer against it
-* `vagrant provision centos8` - re-run installer against started virtual machine; useful for testing failing scenarios and automatic pick-up of remaining work
+* `vagrant provision centos8` - re-run installer against started virtual machine; useful for testing failure scenarios
-* `vagrant ssh centos8` - ssh into started virtual machine; useful for investigating problems and checking if installer worked as intended
+* `vagrant ssh centos8` - ssh into started virtual machine
 * `vagrant delete -f centos8` - stop and remove running virtual machine

+Vagrant will automatically route network traffic from `host:` port to virtual machine.
+For example, you can access Kustosz running on Ubuntu 20.04 by opening [localhost:8081/ui](http://localhost:8081/ui/).

 ## Changing development version configuration

-Create new file `playbooks/vagrant.yml` with following content:
+If you want to test impact of various [configuration variables](../configuration/installer), the best way is to create new file `playbooks/vagrant.yml` with following content:

 ```{code-block} yaml
 :caption: playbooks/vagrant.yml